 5. Give your hair extra nourishment from the inside

 Diet and nutrition play an important role in hair health.
-To promote hair growth, you should focus on eating a balanced diet rich in vitamins and minerals such as biotin, zinc and iron.
+To promote hair growth, you should focus on eating a balanced diet rich in vitamins and minerals such as biotin, zinc, and iron.

-Natural methods to manage stress-related hair loss
+Natural methods for managing stress-related hair loss

 Some natural methods can also help reduce hair loss and promote new hair growth: